-- Consider everyone in the vignette. - Identify points there are applicable ethical standards or considerations/principles/values. - Note the applicable standard(s) or consideration/principle/value(s) - Note if (there may or may not be all 4 categories): - 1.
+- Consider everyone in the vignette, and note if there are points where (there may or may not be all 4 categories): - 1.
 Being handled ethically - 2.
 Being handled unethically - 3.
 An ethical decision possibly needed - 4.
-An ethical decision needed - Identify if there are points there isn't something specific in your license/certification's ethical standards, but is an issue, you think that for the individual(s), services, and profession, should be brought up to a governing body or/and other action taken. - Stay aware of your pyramid (body, behavior, thoughts, emotions), and identify any reaction(s) you have, to pieces of the individuals' identities or their situations.
+An ethical decision needed - Note the applicable standard(s) or value(s) - Identify if there are points there isn't something specific in your license/certification's standards, but is an issue, you think that for the individual(s), services, and profession, should be brought up to a governing body or/and other action taken. - Stay aware of your pyramid (body, behavior, thoughts, emotions), and self-identify any reaction(s) you have, to pieces of the individuals' identities or their situations.
 Is it a biased reaction?
 Is it a resonating reaction (positive/negative/mixed) of something you personally identify with?
-You do not have to share anything your note of your reactions with anyone else.
-That stated, there will be an option during ethical planning, where in a separate group(s) (two or more), you can discuss your reactions from the vignettes, or/and any part of today, and how those tie to your ethical behaviors and decisions.
+You do not have to share anything you note of your reactions with anyone else.
+That stated, there will be an option during ethical planning, where individually or in a separate group(s) (two or more), you can self-process/discuss your reactions from the vignettes, or/and any part of today, and how those tie to your ethical behaviors and decisions.